dicecoin-project/dicecoin/doc/technical-details.md

-StartCOIN [START] Technical Details
+DiceCOIN [DICE] Technical Details
 ===================================

-This document outlines the technical implementation details for StartCOIN.
+This document outlines the technical implementation details for DiceCOIN.
 It should be of use to advanced users and developers.

 Specifications
 --------------

 * 84 million coins in total
-* 1 minute average block time
+* 2 minute average block time
-* 40 coins per block
+* 1000 coins per block
 * Block reward halves every 12 months
 * Retargets difficulty temporally using DigiShield
 * x11 ASIC-resistant Proof-of-Work algorithm